WilmerL2000/youtube-clone-app/README.md

    ```sh
    npm install
    ```
-3. Enter your API KEYS in `.env` file
+3. Enter your API KEYS from Rapid API in `.env` file
    ```js
    const API_KEY = 'ENTER YOUR API';
    ```